shraddhasoudagar27-ui/esp32s3-lsm6dsv16x-esp-idf/README.md

-# LSM6DSV16X IMU Interface with ESP-IDF
+# LSM6DSV16X IMU Interface with ESP32S3 using ESP-IDF

 This project demonstrates interfacing the **LSM6DSV16X IMU** (Accelerometer + Gyroscope) with an ESP32 using **I2C** and ESP-IDF.